gvwilson/sensibleadventures/coriandel/coriandel.md

 just want to help."
 I felt so humiliated.
 How could it all have gone so wrong?
 There was only one person I could trust.

-Nednan had followed the guardsmen into the courtyard.
+Rojyar had followed the guardsmen into the courtyard.
 I stopped struggling and smiled at him as brightly as I could.
-"Nednan.
-Nednan, I'm---" Oh, it was so *hard* to say, but what else could I do?
+"Rojyar.
+Rojyar, I'm---" Oh, it was so *hard* to say, but what else could I do?
 "I'm sorry.
 For hitting you.
 But never mind that now.
 I need you to go to Shau Sheu's.
 Go and fetch her immediately, do you understand?
 Tell her